 Fender Jaguar vs Jazzmaster (Breaking Down The Differences)

 Yep – both the Jaguar and the Jazzmaster look pretty much the same.
-In fact, at first glance, it’s almost impossible to tell the difference between the two models.
-There have even been times where we had to look at the logo on the headstock just to know which one we were looking at.
+In fact, at first glance, it’s almost impossible to tell the difference between the two models, as they are almost identical.

 The Jaguar’s shorter scale length means less string tension is needed to stay in tune, making performing bends and vibrato easier.
 On the flip side, the Jazzmaster may feel a bit ‘tighter’ when playing chords because the higher tension can make things a bit more stable.